obsidianmd/obsidian-help/en/How to/Import data.md

 There are a few differences between the way various PKM and note taking systems work that mean moving between them can be a little complicated.
-For the most part, if whatever you're using can be converted to markdown, it will work fairly well within Obsidian.
+For the most part, if whatever you're using can be converted to Markdown, it will work fairly well within Obsidian.
 But some things, like tags and links, can be tricky.

 On our Forum there is a [post collecting methods that other people have developed](https://forum.obsidian.md/t/meta-post-migration-workflows/768).
 Right now, it includes: